mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 ### Model Performance

-The classification model demonstrated robust performance across multiple land cover classes, as evidenced by the out-of-sample mean confusion matrix with a Cohen's Kappa score of 0.82 and F1-micro score of 0.85 (Table \ref{tab:metrics}, indicating substantial agreement between predicted and actual classifications.
+The classification model demonstrated robust performance across multiple land cover classes, as evidenced by the out-of-sample mean confusion matrix with a Cohen's Kappa score of 0.82 and F1-micro score of 0.85 (Table \ref{tab:metrics}), indicating substantial agreement between predicted and actual classifications.
 Remember that each field is treated as a ‘group’ in the group k-fold procedure to ensure that pixels from the same field are not split between the testing and training groups.
 The confusion matrix (Figure \ref{fig:oos_confusion}) shows high diagonal values for most classes, highlighting the model's ability to accurately identify specific land covers.
 For instance, rice and maize achieved out-of-sample classification accuracies of 92% and 82%, respectively.
 Other well-classified categories included millet, sunflower, tidal, water, shrubs, and forest, each with over 73% accuracy.
 However forest is primarily confused with the category shrub, which is likely a result of poor training data and the difficulty of visually determining trees versus shrubs from high-res imagery without the benefit of field visits.

 Categories such as sorghum, cassava and cotton displayed moderate confusion with other classes, indicating potential areas for model improvement, especially in distinguishing features that are common between similar crop types.
 Confusion between cassava and maize might reflect intercropping practices, where cassava is grown alongside other crops, making it difficult to isolate in the satellite imagery.
 The model's performance on these classes suggests that additional discriminative features or more extensive training data may be necessary to further enhance classification accuracy for these crops.